Contact Slater and Gordon Lawyers

 “Therefore, the problem is hugely prevalent but not in the public domain.
 To break the silence we have set up Helping Working Mums where we hope women will share their experiences of maternity discrimination.
 Sharing experiences will create more awareness of the issues that mums face, whilst also making women feel less alone."

-Kiran Daurka is a Senior Employment Lawyer at Slater & Gordon in London.
+Kiran Daurka is a Senior Employment Lawyer at Slater and Gordon in London.